 Mirena is a type of hormonal intrauterine device (IUD).
 This long-term contraceptive releases levonorgestrel, a synthetic version of the naturally occurring hormone progesterone, into the body.

 The IUD is a long-acting birth control that can be used to prevent more than pregnancy.
-Mirena can be used to treat endometriosis, as well other conditions such as chronic pelvic pain and heavy periods.
-It can last up to five years before it needs to be replaced.
+Mirena can be used to treat endometriosis, as well as other conditions such as chronic pelvic pain and heavy periods.
+It can last up to 5 years before it needs to be replaced.

 To understand how Mirena can treat endometriosis, it helps to understand the relationship between the condition and hormones.

 Endometriosis is a chronic and progressive disorder affecting 1 in 10 females in the United States.
-The condition causes uterine tissue to grow outside your uterus.
-This can cause painful periods, bowel movements, or urination as well as excessive bleeding.
-It may also lead to infertility.
+The condition causes endometrium-like tissue to grow outside your uterus.
+This can cause painful periods, excessive bleeding, and other issues.
+It may also contribute to issues with fertility.

 Hormonal contraceptives like Mirena can produce similar effects.
 For example, the Mirena IUD can help suppress tissue growth, ease pelvic inflammation, and reduce bleeding.